Alternate nostril breathing

 If you are practising yogic nasal cleansing (Jala Neti), make sure you always apply oil afterwards to keep Vata Dosha in balance.

 If there is a stubborn nasal congestion, it may require a separate treatment and Nadi Shodhana in this form might not be possible.
-There is an option to do this process in your imagination, visualising the air entering though your left nostril and exiting from the right nostril etc, but this is a topic for a separate post that I will write later.
+There is an option to do this process in your imagination, visualising the air entering though your left nostril and exiting from the right nostril etc, but this is a topic for a separate post.